Vrbovec

 Vrbovec ([ʋr̂boʋet͡s]) is a town in Zagreb County, Croatia, lying to the northeast of the capital Zagreb.

 Geography

-The town of Vrbovec lies to the north-east of Zagreb, either 32 km along the A4 motorway and the D10 expressway or 40 km by the old Zagreb –Dugo Selo – Bjelovar road, and by train on the direction M201 railway (Botovo – Dugo Selo).
+The town of Vrbovec lies to the north-east of Zagreb, either 32 km along the A4 motorway and the D10 expressway or 40 km by the old Zagreb – Dugo Selo – Bjelovar road, and by train on the direction M201 railway (Botovo – Dugo Selo).

 Population

-In the 2011 Croatian census, the total population of the administrative territory of Vrbovec was 14,797, in the following settlements:
+In the 2011 Croatian census, the total population of the administrative territory of Vrbovec was 14,797; in the 2021 Croatian census it was 13,052, in the following settlements: